Cat-Friendly Microfiber Upholstery Fabric

 cat upholstery fabric

 Cat-friendly microfiber fabric is not just friendly to cats but to dogs and other furry residents of the house as well.
-I did some research on what pet lovers choose for their upholstery fabric and furniture pieces, and the top choice is microfiber.
-Here are the reasons why it is considered a cat-friendly—or generally—a pet-friendly fabric:
+I researched what pet lovers choose for their upholstery fabric and furniture pieces, and the top choice is microfiber.
+Here are the reasons why microfiber is a cat-friendly fabric:

-• Cats are not interested in scratching microfiber’s surface.
-For some reason, cats are not interested in the texture of microfiber and they tend to go after something more textured such as corduroy, carpets, or car upholstery fabric similar to those used for computer chairs.
+• Cats don’t like scratching microfiber’s surface.
+Cats tend to go after something more textured, such as corduroy, carpets, and car upholstery fabric.

-• Microfiber fabric is long lasting, and it will look as good as new when you wash it after being used for a while.
-Since the material is dense, it is hard to tear and won’t suffer from thinning all too quickly.
-You can vacuum over microfiber and have it clean enough for when you have visitors coming over and your pet just rolled around over the seats, leaving fur behind.
+• Microfiber fabric is long-lasting.
+It will look as good as new when you wash it.
+Since the material is dense, it is hard to tear and won’t suffer from thinning too quickly.
+You can vacuum over microfiber and have it clean enough for visitors, and your pet can roll around over the seats, leaving fur behind.

 Reminders for Choosing Microfiber Fabric

-When buying microfiber fabric for your DIY projects, remember that when used on pillows, it has the tendency to stretch and be misshapen over time.
-You will do well with choosing one that has a slightly thicker thread count than normal if you want to avoid this.
+When buying microfiber fabric for your DIY projects, remember that when used on pillows, it tends to stretch and become misshapen over time.
+To avoid this, choose a slightly thicker thread count than usual.

-Don’t be confused with microfiber and micro suede because the latter has the tendency to attract more hair and is harder to clean.
+Microfiber isn’t the same as microsuede.
+The latter tends to attract more hair and is more challenging to clean.
 Microsuede is also not pet-friendly, and your cat may have a change of heart and want to scratch it!

-Next time you head out to the fabric store and buy supplies for your DIY upholstery projects, remember how microfiber can be a friend if you want pet-friendly seats and furniture covers.
-It helps make cleaning easier, and you wouldn’t have to worry about your pet watching to scratch every unscratched corner of your furniture!
+Next time you head to the fabric store to buy supplies for your DIY upholstery projects, remember how microfiber can be a friend if you want pet-friendly seats and furniture covers.
+It helps make cleaning more manageable, and you won’t have to worry about your pet watching you scratch every unscratched corner of your furniture!

 2 thoughts on “Cat-Friendly Microfiber Upholstery Fabric”